Demystifying Multiple Apps Syndrome with One App

 Too many, right?

 Well, I just listed the functions that are performed by people on an everyday basis.
-If you dig deep, the number of hierarchical levels of software will grow like anything else.
+If you dig deep, the number of hierarchical levels of the software will grow like anything else.

 Do you hear yourself read it out loud?
 Too many apps, too many of them!
 Yes, what’s the point of using all the apps when instead of making your work life easy, it just puts you in the cobweb where getting out is as difficult as getting in.